mobxjs/mobx/docs/best/react.md

 ## Examples

-Lets show that in a bunch of examples (based on the `message` variable defined above):
+Lets show that with a bunch of examples (based on the `message` variable defined above):

 #### Correct: dereference inside the tracked function